The Hex Girls: Television series

 In "Dance of the Undead", after most of Crystal Cove, including Fred, Velma, and Daphne, is hypnotized by a zombie ska band called Rude Boy and the Ska-Tastics, Scooby and Shaggy track them down and ask the Hex Girls for help to defeat the other group in a battle of the bands, styled after the one from Scott Pilgrim vs. the World.
 They also help the gang find another clue of the Crystal Cove Mystery, by discovering and deciphering a hidden soundtrack in the Planispheric Disk.

 In Scooby-Doo and Guess Who?, the Hex Girls appear in the episode "I Put a Hex on You!", where-in after Daphne's makeup vlog gains internet fame, she is invited to become the band's prime consultant, which also leads the gang to another mystery in the form of the haunted guitar of Esther Moonkiler that can seemingly control people's minds.
 Like in Mystery Incorporated, the Hex Girls are depicted as already being world-famous when they meet the gang; unlike previous incarnations, the band is depicted as having had a former fourth member, "Xander", who had been forced to leave the band due to an outbreak of hives, later running the band's fan club.
 The group is depicted as having embraced all that fame has had to offer them, with Thorn having a tranquillizer gun set aside for her specifically, while a rival group known as "The Jinx Gals" are also referenced, of whom the Hex Girls deride as a rip-off of their own act.

 The band makes a cameo appearance in an image in the HBO Max series Velma.
 Thorn appears in season 2 as an adult who has a non-binary goth child named Amber.

 Books

-On August 26, 2025, "The Hex Girls: A Rogue Thorn (Scooby-Doo and Friends)" comes out by Lily Meade and under the publisher, Penguin Random House.
+On August 26, 2025, "The Hex Girls: A Rogue Thorn (Scooby-Doo and Friends)" by Lily Meade was published by Penguin Random House.
 Confirmed in a post by ryleesbookshelf, the book takes place after Witch's Ghost, making them connected.
-In addition, the author confirmed during Lesbian Visiblity Week 2025 that the main romance of the book is Velma and Thorn.
+In addition, the author confirmed during Lesbian Visibility Week 2025 that the main romance of the book is Velma and Thorn.